akroshko/imagegrid-viewer/README.md

-A screenshot of viewing the 1:50K NTS topographic maps from Vancouver to Jasper in British Columbia Canada is given by: ![South BC example](south_bc_screenshot.png) These maps take up 5GB as compressed TIFF files, would take up over 50GB in memory, but are viewable comfortably using half the memory of 16GB machine.
+A screenshot of viewing the 1:50K NTS topographic maps from Vancouver to Jasper in British Columbia Canada is given by: ![South BC example](south_bc_screenshot.png) These maps take up 5GB as compressed TIFF files, would take up over 50GB uncompressed, but are viewable comfortably using half the memory of a 16GB machine.

 # Features to be added